omkarium/rufendec/README.md

 ---

-*Also, when you choose GCM or ECB mode, in the password file, you have to pass a salt in the 2nd line after specifying the password in th 1st line.
+*Note: In the password file, you have to specify the password in th 1st line and the salt in the second line.
 The password and salt can be of any arbitrary length because the key generation in the program is happening via PBKDF2*

 Example context inside a ./passwordfile
 ```